pyne/pyne/docs/devsguide/style_guide.rst

 * Use 'single quotes' for string literals, and """triple double quotes""" for docstrings.
 Double quotes are allowed to prevent single quote escaping, e.g. "Y'all c'mon o'er here!"
+* Lines should be at most 80 characters long.
+The 72 and 79 character recommendations from PEP8 are not required here.
+* All Python code should be compliant with Python 2.7 and Python 3.3+.
+At some unforeseen date in the future, Python 2.7 support *may* be dropped.

 -------------------
 Cython Style Guide